Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 `RecorderStartOptions` has two components, `envSetupForPlayback` and the `sanitizers` which you'd have seen in the previous snippet.

-For a live test to be run, we typically need the test secrets, which are usally stored as Environemnt variables.
+For a live test to be run, we typically need the test secrets, which are usally stored as Environment variables.

 And since in playback mode, the requests don't reach the service, we don't actually need to have/share the test secrets to run the tests in playback mode.